Arcadia Biosciences (NASDAQ:RKDA) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Arcadia Biosciences (NASDAQ:RKDA – Get Rating) in a research note issued to investors on Saturday.
-The firm issued a sell rating on the basic materials company’s stock.
+Equities research analysts at StockNews.com began coverage on shares of Arcadia Biosciences (NASDAQ:RKDA – Get Rating) in a research note issued to investors on Sunday.
+The brokerage set a “sell” rating on the basic materials company’s stock.

-Separately, HC Wainwright reduced their price objective on Arcadia Biosciences from $4.00 to $3.00 and set a buy rating on the stock in a report on Friday, August 26th.
+Separately, HC Wainwright decreased their target price on Arcadia Biosciences from $4.00 to $3.00 and set a “buy” rating for the company in a research report on Friday, August 26th.

 Institutional Inflows and Outflows

-A number of institutional investors and hedge funds have recently made changes to their positions in RKDA.
-MYDA Advisors LLC increased its holdings in shares of Arcadia Biosciences by 66.7% in the 4th quarter.
-MYDA Advisors LLC now owns 100,000 shares of the basic materials company’s stock valued at $104,000 after acquiring an additional 40,000 shares during the period.
-State Street Corp boosted its position in shares of Arcadia Biosciences by 76.7% in the 1st quarter.
-State Street Corp now owns 99,300 shares of the basic materials company’s stock worth $139,000 after purchasing an additional 43,100 shares in the last quarter.
-Jane Street Group LLC boosted its position in shares of Arcadia Biosciences by 215.8% in the 1st quarter.
-Jane Street Group LLC now owns 36,458 shares of the basic materials company’s stock worth $51,000 after purchasing an additional 24,913 shares in the last quarter.
-Renaissance Technologies LLC boosted its position in shares of Arcadia Biosciences by 66.5% in the 2nd quarter.
-Renaissance Technologies LLC now owns 129,500 shares of the basic materials company’s stock worth $130,000 after purchasing an additional 51,700 shares in the last quarter.
-Finally, Millennium Management LLC acquired a new stake in shares of Arcadia Biosciences in the 2nd quarter worth $25,000.
-7.64% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in RKDA.
+Millennium Management LLC bought a new stake in shares of Arcadia Biosciences during the 2nd quarter valued at $25,000.
+Jane Street Group LLC lifted its position in shares of Arcadia Biosciences by 215.8% during the 1st quarter.
+Jane Street Group LLC now owns 36,458 shares of the basic materials company’s stock worth $51,000 after buying an additional 24,913 shares during the last quarter.
+Renaissance Technologies LLC lifted its position in shares of Arcadia Biosciences by 66.5% during the 2nd quarter.
+Renaissance Technologies LLC now owns 129,500 shares of the basic materials company’s stock worth $130,000 after buying an additional 51,700 shares during the last quarter.
+Finally, State Street Corp lifted its position in shares of Arcadia Biosciences by 76.7% during the 1st quarter.
+State Street Corp now owns 99,300 shares of the basic materials company’s stock worth $139,000 after buying an additional 43,100 shares during the last quarter.
+7.64% of the stock is owned by institutional investors and hedge funds.

 Arcadia Biosciences, Inc produces and markets plant-based health and wellness products in the United States.
 It engages in developing crop improvements primarily in wheat to enhance farm economics by improving the performance of crops in the field, as well as their value as food ingredients, health and wellness products, and their viability for industrial applications.